Requirements for licensed tobacco premises

 - toy cigarettes

-The A4 sign titled Sale of Tobacco Products is required to be displayed in a manner and position that is likely to attract the attention of the customer, near the point of sale (including a vending machine).
+The A4 sign titled Sale of Tobacco Products and E-Cigarette Products is required to be displayed in a manner and position that is likely to attract the attention of the customer, near the point of sale (including a vending machine).

 Tobacco retailers without a liquor licence are permitted one tobacco point of sale.
 Those retailers with an existing liquor licence can have up to five points of sale for tobacco purchases.
 The intention is to restrict the number of points of sale per outlet as much as possible and therefore businesses who currently have less than five points of sale should not exceed their existing number of sale points.